nugu-developers/nugu-ios/NuguUIKit/README.md

 Place UIButton or UIView in storyboard and change it's class to NuguButton or NuguVoiceChrome (from NuguUIKit module) in storyboard's Custom Class section
 ```

->  **NuguButton and NuguVoiceChrome are designed in accordance with recommendedSize
+>  **NuguButton and NuguVoiceChrome are designed in accordance with recommended size
-<br>Note that NuguButton and NuguVoiceChrome can be looked awkward in different size**
+<br>Note that NuguButton and NuguVoiceChrome might look awkward in other sizes**

 ### NuguButton
 ```swift